Top 11 Workers’ Comp Mistakes People Make When Seeing Their Doctor

 Mistake – When You Do Not Give Your Doctor all the Details.

 Take your time and give a complete and detailed history of how your injury occurred at work to the doctor.
 The work injury history given to the very first doctor you see is usually the most important in your Workers Compensation case.
 Slow down, take your time and give them all the details.

 Mistake – When You Do Not Explain to Your Doctor Your Job Duties

 Make sure you explain to the doctor your exact job duties.
-This will give your doctor an clear picture of what your day to day job responsibilities encompass.
-The doctor does not know everything that you have to do at your job.
+This will give your doctor a clear picture of what your day to day job responsibilities encompasses.
+The doctor does not know everything that you have to do your job.
 Having a clear understanding of your duties will allow the doctor to accurately assess what restrictions are appropriate for your specific job.